compwiz32/website/content/posts/2021/customize-pscmdprompt.md

     $ElapsedTime: -join (($ElapsedTime.ToString()), " sec")
 }
 ```

 <br>

 This block of code may seem a bit daunting at first, let me explain what is happening here.
-When I calculate the run time of the last command from the start and end exection times, I get the value in seconds. but when the value is over 60, I am asking PowerShell create a timespan, because I want to display the time differently for that scenario.
+When I calculate the run time of the last command from the start and end execution times, I get the value in seconds. but when the value is over 60, I am asking PowerShell create a timespan, because I want to display the time differently for that scenario.

 My goal is to be able to display the time in minutes and seconds.
 Since I start with seconds, I need to convert seconds to minutes and seconds and a timespan object does the work for me.

 ```PowerShell
 $ts